Black Box Work Extraction and Composite Hypothesis Testing

 Theorem~\ref{theorem: asymptotic GPO} clarifies the fundamental restriction imposed by not knowing the input state.
-In Appendix~\ref{app: asymptotic GPO}, we exhibit an example of the sequence of black boxes, which reveals the underlying difference between the standard state-aware work extraction task and the black box work extraction task.
+In Appendix C.3, we exhibit examples of the sequence of black boxes, which reveals the underlying difference between the standard state-aware work extraction task and the black box work extraction task.

 \paragraph{Black box work extraction under Gibbs-preserving covariant operations.---} Although Gibbs-preserving operations admit relatively simple mathematical analysis, there is also doubt in its operational justification.
 Notably, they can create quantum coherence from scratch~\cite{Faist2015Gibbs-preserving}, and some Gibbs-preserving operations require even unbounded quantum coherence to implement~\cite{tajima_2024_gibbspreserving}.
 This motivates us to impose additional constraints described in \eqref{Eq: definition of time translation covariance} that operations should be time-translation covariant---which prohibits the creation and detection of quantum coherence---and this is precisely the class of Gibbs-preserving covariant operations.